justinmeiners/efficient-programming-with-components/15_merge_inplace.md

 advice is to look for divide and conquer.
 The following is a graph of the two sorted ranges adjacent to each other.
 The graph for each moves up and to the right to illustrate they are ascending.
-When we have lots of variables, naming doesn't work.
+When we have lots of variables naming doesn't work.
 We have to use one letter names with indices, like math.

         n0     n1
        /      /